el1t1st/relm4ex/questions_feb_20.md

 <!-- # 4.
 Making an editor TextView in Rust from a python/gtk approach? -->
 <!-- **NEXT: Convert the example in [Python/GTK3]() to a Rust/GTK4.** -->
 <!-- [https://github.com/antonovmike/gtk_keyboard_events_listener](https://github.com/antonovmike/gtk_keyboard_events_listener) -->

+# 4. How to select one character through 2 iterators ... start and end?